corelab-src/dacapo/README.md

 ```bash
 hbt dacapo 40 ResNet
 ```
-You can see the optimized code in "$hecate-compiler/examples/optimized/dacapo/ResNet.40.earth.mlir"
+You can see the optimized code in "$hecate-compiler/examples/optimized/dacapo/ResNet.40.earth.mlir"\

+If you see an error message like "error: 'earth.bootstrap' op failed to infer returned types",\
+just wait as it is in the normal compilation process.

 ## Papers
 **DaCapo: Automatic Bootstrapping Management for Efficient Fully Homomorphic Encryption**\